linode/docs/docs/platform/api/how-to-create-an-oauth-app-with-the-linode-python-api-library/index.md

 {{</ file >}}

 ### Create an Index Route
 In Flask you can create HTTP endpoints with *routes*.
 The index route, defined in the code below at the document root `/`, will be the route the user will see when they navigate to `http://localhost:5000/`.
 This route will be responsible for displaying the available Linode plan types, the available regions, and the StackScript-compatible images that a user will choose from when creating their new Linode.

-To query a list of available plan types and regions you can use the [LinodeClient class](https://linode-api4.readthedocs.io/en/latest/linode_api4/linode_client.html?highlight=LinodeClient#linodeclient-class), which is an interface for Linode's API.
-Because viewing the Linode plan types and regions does not require any sort of authorization, you can provide a dummy value of `no-token` to instantiate the class:
+To query a list of available plan types and regions you can use the [LinodeClient class](https://linode-api4.readthedocs.io/en/latest/linode_api4/linode_client.html?highlight=LinodeClient#linodeclient-class), which is an interface for Linode's APIv4.
+Viewing the Linode plan types and regions does not require any sort of authorization, so you can provide a dummy value of `no-token` to instantiate the class:

-{{< file "app.py" python >}}
+{{< file "~/linode-oauth-project/app.py" python >}}
 ...

 @app.route('/')